ashvernon/humlet-simulation/README.md

 ### Environment
 - Continuous 2D world discretized into a coarse grid of *regions* that encode biome, fertility, humidity, roughness, and temperature offsets.
 Each region influences background rendering, resource clustering, and local carrying capacity.
 - Diurnal and seasonal cycles modulate `light_level`, `temperature`, and food respawn, forcing agents to cope with fluctuating energy budgets.
+- A central village hub aggregates communal stores of food, wood, and stone; totals and per-capita reserves are shown in the right-hand inspector panel.
 - Static resources (trees and stone deposits) spawn biome-aware clusters, while consumable food is replenished stochastically with an upper bound (`max_food`).

 ### Agents (humlets)